continue-revolution/sd-webui-segment-anything/README.md

 4. It is impossible to support [color inpainting](https://github.com/continue-revolution/sd-webui-segment-anything/issues/22) at this moment, because gradio wierdly enlarge the input image which slows down your browser, or even freeze your page.
 I have already implemented this feature, though, but I made it invisible.
 Note that ControlNet v1.1 inpainting model is very strong, and you do not need to rely on the traditional inpainting anymore.
 ControlNet v1.1 does not support color inpainting.

-5. [Inpaint-Anything](https://github.com/geekyutao/Inpaint-Anything) and [Edit-Anything](https://github.com/sail-sg/EditAnything) and A LOT of other popular SAM extensions have been supported.
+5. [Inpaint-Anything](https://github.com/geekyutao/Inpaint-Anything) and [EditAnything](https://github.com/sail-sg/EditAnything) and A LOT of other popular SAM extensions have been supported.
 For Inpaint-Anything, you may check [this issue](https://github.com/continue-revolution/sd-webui-segment-anything/issues/60) for how to use.
-For Edit-Anything, this extension has **in-theory** supported, but since they only published diffusers models which probably only work for SD 2.x + [diffusers package](https://github.com/huggingface/diffusers), I am unable to test at this moment.
+For EditAnything, this extension has **in-theory** supported, but since they only published diffusers models which probably only work for SD 2.x + [diffusers package](https://github.com/huggingface/diffusers), I am unable to test at this moment.
 I will update once they release models in lllyasviel format.
 I am always open to support any other interesting applications, submit a feature request if you find another interesting one.

 6. If you have a job opportunity and think I am a good fit, please feel free to send me an email.